Blind men and an elephant: Commentary

+In science

+The story is seen as a metaphor in many disciplines, being pressed into service as an analogy in fields well beyond the traditional.
+In physics, it has been seen as an analogy for the wave–particle duality.
+In biology, the way the blind men hold onto different parts of the elephant has been seen as a good analogy for the polyclonal B cell response or for the reasons why it is challenging to find new drugs to treat diseases such as cancer or Alzheimer's disease.
+In medicine, the story has also been used to describe situations where diseases such as chronic obstructive pulmonary disease (COPD) are treated as several other diseases instead.

+In literature

 The Russian preface to a collection of Lewis Carroll's works (including such books as A Tangled Tale) includes the story as an analogy to the impression one gets from reading a few articles about Carroll, with him only being seen as a writer and poet by some, and a mediocre mathematician by others.
 The full picture, however, is that "Carroll only resembles Carroll the way an elephant only resembles an elephant".

+In media

-The story enjoys a continuing appeal, as shown by the number of illustrated children's books of the fable; there is one for instance by Paul Galdone and another, Seven Blind Mice, by Ed Young (1992).
+The story enjoys a continuing appeal in media, as shown by the number of illustrated children's books of the fable; for example, the children's book Seven Blind Mice, by Ed Young (1992) and one by Paul Galdone.
 In the title cartoon of one of his books, cartoonist Sam Gross postulated that one of the blind men, encountering a pile of the elephant feces, concluded that "An elephant is soft and mushy."

-An elephant joke inverts the story in the following way, with the act of observation severely and fatally altering the subject of investigation:

-Six blind elephants were discussing what men were like.
-After arguing they decided to find one and determine what it was like by direct experience.
-The first blind elephant felt the man and declared, 'Men are flat.'
-After the other blind elephants felt the man, they agreed.